moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 In this case, Tree-Sitter helps us with the `collectFieldNameOfNamedChild` method of `TSNode`.
 This method returns an `OrderedDictionary` where the children are associated to a (usually) meaningful key.
 In the case of  "assignment_expression" the dictionary has two keys: "left" and "right" each associated to the correct child.

-For nodes that do have these "field names" (not all of them have), it would be better to call them instead of blindly visit all the children.
+It would be better to call them instead of blindly visit all the children.

 So we will change our visitor for this.
 The `visitNode:` method will now call the visiting method with the dictionnary of keys/children as second parameter, the dictionnary of fields.
-This departs a bit from the traditional visitor pattern where the visiting methods have only one argument, the node being visited.
+This departs a bit from the traditional visitor pattern where the visiting methods usually have only one argument, the node being visited.
 But the extra information will help make the visiting methods simpler:
 ```st
 visitNode: aTSNode